tapzx2/digital-garden/content/06 Permanent Notes/How to study and learn.md

 RAIL
 relevance, most effort is wasted because you are ignorant and don't know what's relevant.
 No knowledge guide rails or guide. awareness, aka pleau, gotta make lots of mistakes.
 But...
-Once you know how to overcome the mistakes, doing it correctly happens by default.
-1 iteration, secure your awarness life long, gotta practice or it will decay
+Once you know how to overcome the mistakes, doing it correctly happens by default iteration, secure your awarness life long, gotta practice or it will decay